Exercise and a good diet is healthier than being inactive and eating junk food. Why though?

 Technology = 0.0006%

-This is a lot of time to adapt us to hunting and gathering.
-This is the environment our bodies are adapted for.
+That’s a lot of time to adapt us to hunting and gathering!

+Exercise is the activity of hunting and foraging.
 It was beneficial for hunter-gathers to be at their best while finding food.
-Exercise is analogous to hunting and foraging… here, have some BDNF to improve your brain function for the hunt.
+Here, have some BDNF to improve your brain function for the hunt.
+Exercise used to occur naturally.
+It was tied to our very survival.

 - Walk 10,000-15,000 steps per day (2)